kaikwanlau/kaikwanlau.github.io/_pages/about.md

 ---
 ## About Me <a id="me"></a>

 Hi, I am Kai-kwan Lau.
-I am up-coming m.phil student at the Chinese University of Hong Kong, supervised by [Prof. Gary Choi](https://www.math.cuhk.edu.hk/~ptchoi/index.html).
+I am an upcoming M.Phil student at the Chinese University of Hong Kong, supervised by [Prof. Gary Choi](https://www.math.cuhk.edu.hk/~ptchoi/index.html).

 My academic research focuses on generative AI and quantitative analysis.
 Outside of my academic research, I believe in bringing the same level of focus and dedication to my personal interests.
 I have a strong passion for competitive gaming and have previously reached the Challenger tier in League of Legends.
 I also love exploring new cultures and experiences.
 I recently completed a music conference in Japan and enjoy attending events like Magical Mirai.